Leaves scattered across ground

 Youth Engagement

 Engaging kids and students in positive outdoor experiences at parks and trails is an important undertaking.
-Some friends groups have made this effort one of their priorities—building a stewardship ethic among the next and current generation of outdoor leaders.
+Some Friends Groups have made this effort one of their priorities—building a stewardship ethic among the next and current generation of outdoor leaders.

 There are a number of organizations that support youth engagement efforts in the outdoors.
 Look for more resources by visiting their websites.